 MINI EXCAVATOR GIVES STRENGTH AND STABILITY TO MELBOURNE CONCRETING CONTRACTOR

-No Deposit, No Interest and No Repayments for 4 months on the 18Z-1 and 19C-1 Mini Excavator
+No Deposit, No Interest on the 18Z-1 and 19C-1 Mini Excavator

 Bona Vista Concreting is a contractor to an energy provider in Melbourne, Victoria.
 The team at Bona Vista Concreting reinstate footpaths over electrical pits using the JCB 19C-1 mini excavator.
 According to Michael Calleja, Managing Director for Bona Vista Concreting, the 19C-1 mini digger is strong and stable.